How to Get the Best AU to Cebu Flights In the next few months, VA Platinum will celebrate…

-You have to ensure you pay them on time, treat them with respect, evaluate them regularly, give them paid holidays, and consider extras like health insurance and bonuses.
+There’s more to recruiting and keeping virtual assistants.
+You have to ensure you pay on time, treat them with respect, evaluate them regularly, give them paid holidays, and consider extras like health insurance and bonuses.

-The horrific stories our staff tell me about their previous working conditions and salaries have alarmed me so much, that I can see why it’s no wonder they want to jump ship!
+The horrific stories staff tell me about their previous working conditions and salaries have alarmed me.

 What does it cost my team to live comfortably?

 Or, am I paying my teams much more than the average and therefore giving them a better life?